sagemath/trac_to_gh/Issue 1445.md

 # Issue 1445: [with patch] symmetrica's longints need to be converted

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1445

 Original creator: mhansen